AmasaDelano/dungeon-land/markdown/monster_settings/12_08_Planes.md

 **Special Qualities:** Spines

 There are a thousand forms of devil, maybe more.
 Some common and some unique.
-Each time the Inquisitors discover a new one they write it into the Tormentors Codex and the knowledge is shared among the abbeys in the hope that atrocities of that particular sort won’t find their way into the world again.
+Each time the Inquisitors discover a new one they write it into the Tormentors Codex and the knowledge is shared among the abbeys in the hope that atrocities of that particular sort won't find their way into the world again.
 The barbed devil has long been known to the brothers and sisters of the Inquisition.
 It appears only at a site of great violence or when called by a wayward summoner.
 Covered in sharp quills, this particular demon revels in the spilling of blood, preferably by impaling victims piecemeal or in whole upon its thorns and letting them die there.
 Cruel but not particularly effective beyond slaughter.
 A low inquisitorial priority. *Instinct*: To rend flesh and spill blood

 - Impale someone
 - Kill indiscriminately